Healthy Ways to Cope with Depression

 - Feelings of shame, guilt, worthlessness, and being scared

-Anyway, my main purpose in writing this is to make people realize that it can hit anybody any-time.
+Anyway, my main purpose in writing this is to make people realize that it can hit anybody any time.
 Do not despair because if you are aware and well-armed with support from your family and friends and medical help, you can fight it off and emerge victorious.
-I first spoke about it openly during a workshop, my Bookwormz girl pals conducted on Louise L Hay’s Heal Your Life- http://www.louisehay.com/affirmations/ (try it, it works)
+I first spoke about it openly during a workshop my Bookwormz girl pals conducted on Louis L Hay’s Heal Your Life- http://www.louisehay.com/affirmations/ (try it, it works)

 - The first step towards recovery is acceptance: Accept that you are depressed and only then will you be able to take the arduous path to recovery.
 So take this positive step first.
 Denial is the most detrimental and common problem.
-People are not ready to accept that they are depressed and need help.
+People are not ready to accept they have depression and need help.

-6. Firstly, a healthy diet: You may have lost your appetite because of depression, but then do not skip meals or go the other extreme of binge eating.
+6. Firstly, a healthy diet: You may have lost your appetite because of depression, but then do not skip meals or go to the other extreme of binge eating.
 A healthy body results naturally in a healthy mind.
 Although there is no specific diet that works for depression per se, a healthy diet can be part of the overall treatment.
 Eat healthy with plenty of fruits, vegetables, and whole grains to improve your physical and emotional health.
 Choose foods that ease your mood, like bananas or chocolate.

-9. Medical research claims that exercise is a powerful weapon to fight mild or moderate depression, as it is said to release endorphins which are mood elevators.
+9. Medical research claims that exercise is a powerful weapon to fight mild or moderate depression, is said to release endorphins which are mood elevators.
 Exercise helps in inducing good sleep, boost energy and even self-esteem.
-It doesn’t have to be Zumba dancing classes or a high powered workout in a gym; it could be anything from simple household work or a walk in the park to start with.
+It doesn’t have to be Zumba dancing classes or a high-powered workout in a gym; it could be anything from simple household work or a walk in the park to start with.
 This Yoga Nidra below works great for me.
-Just lie in bed and follow the instructions which will calm you down and lull you to sleep.
+Just lie in bed and follow the instructions, which will calm you down and lull you to sleep.

 10. A social support network can be a very helpful tool to overcome this depression.
 It could be your own friend circle or even an online support group.
 Joining a book club (like I did) or taking classes at your neighbourhood NGO can help you connect with people on a regular basis.
 Likewise, staying connected with other people helps overcome the sluggishness, fatigue, and loneliness of depression to help you stay on track!

 11. Hobbies would help you feel positive about life and yourself.
-Explore any avenue you like to explore your feelings and express what’s on their mind.
+Explore any avenue you like to explore your feelings and express what’s on your mind.
 Being creative can help you feel better.
-However, you do not have to become a Picasso or a Shakespeare but just do something that gives you pleasure.
+However, you do not have to become a Picasso or a Shakespeare, but just do something that gives you pleasure.
 Abraham Lincoln, like other famous people like Winston Churchill and Mark Twain, who suffered from depression, used humour as an antidote to depression.
-Lincoln, related jokes and funny stories to lift his spirits.
+Lincoln related jokes and funny stories to lift his spirits.
 Famous people found their own effective antidotes to their depression; like humour, writing, dancing, painting, work, exercise, emotional and loving relationships, compassion, courage, friend and family support, relaxation and travel, and metamorphic thinking and wisdom.
-Mine are writing, gardening, cooking and my best therapy are my grandsons.
+Mine is writing, gardening, and cooking and my best therapy is my grandsons.

 Keep a Journal

 12. Stress and panic can increase your symptoms and make it really difficult to recover.
-The best way to come out of a panic attack is controlled breathing.
-Agreed, it is not easy but if you try it with a family member or a close friend who could instruct you to breathe in and out for a few minutes, the anxious feeling could pass.
-Learning to mentally relax can help restore your frayed nerves into calmness.
+Control the best way to come out of a panic attack by breathing.
+Agreed, it is not easy, but if you try it with a family member or a close friend who could instruct you to breathe in and out for a few minutes, the anxious feeling could pass.
+Learning to relax can help restore your frayed nerves to calmness.
 You might consider a yoga or meditation class; like I do.

-Although, recurrence is a possibility, following the treatment you’ve chosen and tuned your lifestyle to stay as healthy as possible would fortify your mind.
+Although recurrence is a possibility, following the treatment you’ve chosen and tuning your lifestyle to stay as healthy as possible would fortify your mind.

-Not long ago, German wings co-pilot Andreas Lubitz, reportedly crashed a plane into the French Alps killing 150 people last week, was suffering from depression.
+Recently, German wings co-pilot Andreas Lubitz, who reportedly crashed a plane into the French Alps killing 150 people last week, was suffering from depression.
 Creating greater awareness about the disorder is the need of the hour and it is time to wake up and face reality.